illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 >     Subseries A: Parker Family, 1910-1952
 >     Subseries B: Davis Family, 1950-1954*

-The Series and Subseries entered into ArchivesSpace require linebreaks in order to format properly for display on the Online Archive of California. *Example:*
+The Series and Subseries entered into ArchivesSpace require linebreaks in order to format properly for display on the Online Archive of California.To indent a Subseries, place 4 spaces in front of the Subseries title's <p>. *Example:*

 ```